-The ideal candidate for Pacific Standard's first engagement fellowship should be pursuing public interest journalism as a career, have experience with social media production and audience development, and have an abiding interest in public policy and social science.
+The ideal candidate for Pacific Standard's engagement fellowship should be pursuing public interest journalism as a career, have experience with social media production and audience development, and have an abiding interest in public policy and social science.
 We’re a small office, so this role will directly support the growth of our site's readership.

 DUTIES AND RESPONSIBILITIES